-Over awards of Title IV aid is strictly prohibited by federal regulations.
-Specific steps to correct such over awards are outlined in the federal guidelines.
-When a student receives more Title IV funds than he/she should have received, it is the responsibility of the student to repay the excess award, even if it was an error on the part of the school that caused the over award.
-The money will be repaid by the student and forwarded to the federal program.
-A student is not allowed to receive any further federal financial aid until any overpayment or over award is repaid by the student.
+Title IV aid overawards are strictly prohibited by federal regulations.
+Specific steps to correct such overawards are outlined in the federal guidelines.
+When a student receives more Title IV funds than they should have received, it is the student's responsibility to repay the excess award, even if it was an error on the part of the school that caused the over-award.
+The money should be repaid by the student and forwarded to the federal program.
+A student is not allowed to receive any further federal financial aid until any overpayment or over-award is repaid by the student.